From Dream to Reality: A Step-by-Step System to Finally Achieve Your Goals

 You don't achieve goals by being perfect.
 You achieve them by being persistent.

 You'll have days you don't feel like it.
 Days you fail.
 Days you want to quit.
+That's normal.

+What matters is what you do the next day.
+And the next.
+And the next.
 The tips in this article aren't magic.
 They're tools.
 But tools only work if you use them.

+Start tomorrow.
+Pick ONE tip from this article.
+Just one.
 Maybe it's breaking your big goal into smaller pieces.
 Maybe it's finding an accountability partner.
 Maybe it's scheduling your first weekly review.

 Do that one thing.
 Then do it again.
 Then add another.